free web stats

 Religious and Spiritual Importance of Holi

-The burning of negativity during Holika Dahan and the joyful resetting of relationships the next day symbolize cleansing of the old to make way for the new.
+The burning of negativity during Holika Dahan and the joyful resetting of relationships the next day symbolize cleansing the old to make way for the new.

 How Holi is Celebrated Across India